Construction Accident

 Our Construction Accident Attorneys Know That in Some Cases, Workers’ Compensation Can Help

-In most cases, New York State Workers’ Compensation laws require that you are provided some lost wage benefits while you are a disabled worker, and payment of medical benefits, for injuries caused by the job site accident.
+In most cases, New York State workers’ compensation laws require that, while you are a disabled worker, you are provided some lost wage benefits and the payment of medical benefits for injuries caused by the jobsite accident.
 However, workers’ compensation benefits may be much less than your average weekly wage or take-home pay.
-The workers’ compensation carrier may send you to a doctor of their choice, who may dispute your injuries, allowing the workers’ compensation carrier to interrupt or deny your medical care and treatment.
+In addition, the quality of or type of medical care you receive may differ from what you expect.

 Workers’ Compensation Isn’t Always Enough to Cover Your Injuries at a Construction Site